 Speed: maximum RPM, feed of around 0.035 mm per tooth should be fine (that's around 450 mm/min with two flutes at 6,000 RPM).

-Machining region: make a rectangular or circular selection extending few millimeters around the problematic kink.
+Machining region: make a rectangular or circular selection extending a few millimeters around the problematic kink.

 And... well, that's it!
 Generate the toolpaths and pat yourself on the back.